Xilinx/foc-motor-ctrl/docs/src/known_issues.md

 trying to set open-loop mode control with a Vq voltage > ~10V.
 If using open-loop user is responsible for incrementally stepping up the Vq command to their desired voltage setting.
 Typical use-cases of open-loop mode have Vd set to 0V.
+* DC link current reading is limited to reading analog values > ~0.5A due to a limitation in the KD240 HW.
+Users should not assume DC link current feedback is accurate until it is > ~0.5A.

 <!---